Impulse Control Strategies for School and Home

-The problem: Children with attention deficit disorder (ADHD) are often labeled unruly or aggressive because of their impulsive physical and social interactions.
+The problem: Children with attention deficit disorder (ADHD or ADD) are often labeled unruly or aggressive because of their impulsive physical and social interactions.
 Even though these children can be caring and sensitive, their good qualities are often overshadowed by their poor impulse control.

 The reason: Children with ADHD act before they think, often unable to control their initial response to a situation.
 The ability to “self-regulate” is compromised; they can’t modify their behavior with future consequences in mind.
 Some studies show that differences in the brain in those who have ADHD are partly responsible for this symptom.

 The obstacles: Many children with ADHD seem to spend their lives in time-out, grounded, or in trouble for what they say and do.
 The lack of impulse control is perhaps the most difficult symptom of ADHD to modify.
 It takes years of patience and persistence to successfully turn this around.

 Posting classroom rules and routines lets children know what’s expected of them, and also serves as a visual reminder for those with ADD who act before they think.

 - Tape “behavior cards” to their desks.
 Some children benefit from seeing rules like “Raise hands before speaking,” etc. posted directly on their desks.
 If privacy is an issue, tape the cards to a sheet of paper that remains on the desk during class but can be stored inside the desk when necessary.